IMSA-CMS/CMSAnalysis/MCGeneration/README.md

 dpMass is Dark Photon mass, you can leave this blank if you aren't running something involving Dark Photons.

 Running this file takes a long time and creates a lot of output you can run this in the background using nohup.

 ```
 nohup cmsRun EventGenerator_edm_cfg.py maxEvents=100 globalTag=Run2 pythiaSettings=dpPythiaParameters.txt output=output.root dpMass=0.3 &>
 ```

-Don't get trigger with nohup or Marguerite will find you.
+Don't get trigger-happy with nohup or Marguerite will find you.

 # Updated Instructions to Run HistGenerator (Legacy code)